-A total of twenty ($40.00) per group for a visit shall be permitted so that a visitor may use available vending machines.
+A total of forty ($40.00) per group for a visit shall be permitted so that a visitor may use available vending machines.
 No bill larger than a five dollar ($5.00) bill shall be permitted.

 Any visitor requesting to bring medication shall obtain approval from the shift supervisor on duty.
 Only the amount necessary for use during the visit shall be allowed should the supervisor authorize such.